AIDDbot/ArchetypeCSharpCLI/docs/BACKLOG.md

   - R2 Weather Command

-### F2.6 Enhanced Human-Friendly Weather Report ✨ CODED
+### F2.6 Enhanced Human-Friendly Weather Report ✔️ RELEASED

 - Improve the weather report output to be more human-friendly and visually engaging:
   - Add emojis for weather conditions and units